> Danny Spooner > Songs > The Sailor’s Alphabet

 D was a drunkard, and had a red face, [etc.]

 Bernie Klay sang The Sailor’s Alphabet at the Seattle Chantey Festival during the American Sail Training Association’s 1978 Tall Ships Pacific.
-This recording was release in the following year on the Folkways album Sea Songs Seattle.
+This recording was released in the following year on the Folkways album Sea Songs Seattle.

 Harold Smy sang The Bargeman’s Alphabet at Ipswich, Suffolk, to John Howson in 1985.
 This recording was released on the 1987-89 Veteran Tapes cassette of songs of bargemen, fishermen and sailors, Songs Sung in Suffolk 5, and was also included in 2001 on the Veteran anthology CD When the Wind Blows.
 John Howson commented: